-Increasing our investments in environmental health prevention activities today will help reduce illness, disease, injury and even death.
-Relying solely on our health care system to tackle the dangerous problems - dirty air and water, toxic substances, lead poisoning, extreme weather and many other environmental hazards - that occur outside the walls of the clinic is a costly and ineffective solution.
+Increasing our investments in environmental health prevention activities today will help reduce illness, disease, injury, health disparities and even death.
+Relying solely on our health care system to tackle the dangerous problems - dirty air and water, toxic substances, lead poisoning, climate change and extreme weather and many other environmental hazards - that occur outside the walls of the clinic is a costly and ineffective solution.
 However, adequate investments today and into the future in core environmental health activities can be a critical down payment on health, productivity and happiness of countless Americans.
-We thank you for considering this recommendation and we look forward to working with you as you move forward with the FY 2021 appropriations process.
+We thank you for considering this recommendation and we look forward to working with you as you move forward with the FY 2022 appropriations process.